 6C.
 Public Comment – None

 D. Barr made motion to go into closed session.
 J. Gainey seconded.
 No further discussion.
-Roll Call Vote D. Barr – yes, J. Gainey – yes, C. Shoemaker – yes, M. Jacubiak – yes, J. Meinke – yes.
+Roll Call Vote D. Barr – yes, J. Gainey – yes, C. Shoemaker – yes, M. JAKUBIAK – yes, J. Meinke – yes.
 Motion passed 5-0.

 7. Close Public Hearing for ZBA 2021-03.
-C. Shoemaker asks if there had citation sent?
+C. Shoemaker asks if there had BEEN A citation sent?
 Citation letter sent by Zoning Administrator D. Graber on 2.26.21.
 D. Graber had received complaint which prompted citation.
 Ms. Grace states it was brought to attention by herself when she noted a red tag on shed.
 She called Township and spoke with D. Graber.
 Complaint originally went to County.
 J. Meinke asks nature of transfer of deed in divorce.
-Owner states Quick Close Deed.
-M. Jacubiak asks if realtor was used in transfer of title, title insurance and if originally on property?
-Placed by Ms. Grace and her then husband.
+Owner states QUIT CLAIM.
+M. JAKUBIAK asks if realtor was used in transfer of title, title insurance and if originally on property?
+MS. GRACE RESPONSE WAS Placed by Ms. Grace and her then husband.
 D. Barr asks if she is aware of drain field.
 She refers committee to paperwork which shows septic field and she states the drain field is in back yard.
 Ms. Grace asks if anyone on committee has been out to property?
 Yes, entire committee per D. Barr.
 D. Barr asks if committee can get copy of letter read.
 Copies provided by J. Petersen.

 Finding of Facts:

-1. Motion for Finding of fact Shed was placed without permits by D. Barr/Seconded by M. Jacubiak.
+1. Motion for Finding of fact Shed was placed without permits by D. Barr/Seconded by M. JAKUBIAK.
 No Discussion.
-Roll Call Vote: D. Barr-yes, J. Gainey-yes, C. Shoemaker-yes, M. Jacubiak-yes, J. Meinke-yes.
+Roll Call Vote: D. Barr-yes, J. Gainey-yes, C. Shoemaker-yes, M. JAKUBIAK-yes, J. Meinke-yes.
 Passed 5-0

 2. D. Barr motions that shed is hardwired for electricity/J. Meinke seconds.
 Discussion: J. Meinke questions if there is propane going to it?
 Is there light inside?
 Yes, per owner.
-Roll Call Vote: D. Barr-yes, J. Gainey-yes, C. Shoemaker-yes, M. Jacubiak-yes, J. Meinke-yes.
+Roll Call Vote: D. Barr-yes, J. Gainey-yes, C. Shoemaker-yes, M. JAKUBIAK-yes, J. Meinke-yes.
 Passed 5-0

 J. Meinke moves that the building is 2ft into the setback in violation of 10.05D.
 D. Barr seconds.
 No Discussion.
-Roll Call Vote: D. Barr-yes, J. Gainey-yes, C. Shoemaker-yes, M. Jacubiak-yes, J. Meinke-yes.
+Roll Call Vote: D. Barr-yes, J. Gainey-yes, C. Shoemaker-yes, M. JAKUBIAK-yes, J. Meinke-yes.
 Passed 5-0

 D. Barr motion that moving shed would be cost prohibited to owner.
 C. Shoemaker seconds.
 Discussion: C. Shoemaker asks if there is any cost to moving?
 Owner said there would be a need for a “mule” which costs $1000 plus cost of electricity to redo entire line.
 Owner states full of woodworking equipment and would be labor intensive.
-Roll Call Vote: D. Barr-no, J. Gainey-no, C. Shoemaker-no, M. Jacubiak-no, J. Meinke-no. Passed 5-0
+Roll Call Vote: D. Barr-no, J. Gainey-no, C. Shoemaker-no, M. JAKUBIAK-no, J. Meinke-no. FAILED 0-5

 J. Meinke motions it appears there is enough room behind the existing garage to place the existing shed without incurring any problems to the draining field and septic.
 D. Barr seconded.
 J. Gainey states what does that matter if committee didn’t feel it was cost prohibitive.
 J. Meinke states one of complaints is that there is no place to move on her property and he is pointing out a potential.
 C. Shoemaker states that we do not know this for fact.
 J. Meinke refers all to review paperwork that appears to show that there would be room behind existing garage.
 D. Barr asks if Ms. Grace knows if the shed is over septic.
 Ms. Grace stated it does not and spoke to financial cost and states this would be a financial burden to herself.
 D. Barr explains this has been determined to have no bearing by roll call vote.